EyesOfNetworkCommunity/eonapi/README.md

 Most JSON replies from the API contain a **"api_version"** field that contains the api version on the EON server.
 Your applications developers should take note of this version for compatibility reasons.

 ## Error Handling
+Each response to an API call contains a status code.
+These status codes have a meaning and are referenced in the table below:

 | Status Code | Meaning | Comments |
 | --- | --- | --- |
 | `200` | OK | The API call was completed successfully, the JSON response contains the result data. |